 The EPA promulgated various Maximum Achievable Control Technology (MACT) rules in February 2004.
 The rules require that Panhandle Eastern Pipe Line and Trunkline control Hazardous Air Pollutants (HAPs) emitted from certain internal combustion engines at major HAPs sources.
 Most of Panhandle Eastern Pipe Line and Trunkline compressor stations are major HAPs sources.
 The HAPs pollutant of concern for Panhandle Eastern Pipe Line and Trunkline is formaldehyde.
-As promulgated, the rule seeks to reduce formaldehyde emissions by seventy-six percent from these engines.
+As promulgated, the rule seeks to reduce formaldehyde emissions from these engines by seventy-six percent from these engines.
 Catalytic controls will be required to reduce emissions under these rules with a final implementation date of June 2007.
 Panhandle Eastern Pipe Line and Trunkline have over twenty internal combustion engines subject to the rules.
 It is expected that compliance with these regulations will cost an estimated \$1 million for capital improvements, based on current projections.

 Other Commitments and Contingencies.
 In 1993, the U.S. Department of the Interior announced its intention to seek, through its Mineral Management Service (MMS), additional royalties from gas producers as a result of payments received by such producers in connection with past take-or-pay settlements and buyouts and buydowns of gas sales contracts with natural gas pipelines.
 Panhandle Eastern Pipe Line and Trunkline, with respect to certain producer contract settlements, may be contractually required to reimburse or, in some instances, to indemnify producers against such royalty claims.
 The potential liability of the producers to the government and of the pipelines to the producers involves complex issues of law and fact, which are likely to take substantial time to resolve.
-If required to reimburse or indemnify the producers, Panhandle Eastern Pipe Line and Trunkline may file with FERC to recover these costs from pipeline customers.
+If required to reimburse or indemnify the producers, Panhandle Eastern Pipe Line and Trunkline may file with the FERC to recover these costs from pipeline customers.
 Management believes these commitments and contingencies will not have a material adverse effect on Panhandle's business, financial condition or results of operations.

-In conjunction with Southern Union's investment in CCE and CCE's acquisition of CrossCountry from Enron Corp. and certain subsidiaries of Enron, Panhandle initiated an additional workforce reduction plan designed to reduce the workforce by approximately an additional six percent.
+In conjunction with Southern Union's investment in CCE and CCE's acquisition of CrossCountry from Enron Corp. and certain subsidiaries of Enron, Panhandle, in the fourth quarter of 2004, initiated a workforce reduction plan designed to reduce the workforce by approximately six percent.
 Approximately \$6 million of the approximately \$7.7 million of the resulting severance and related costs are reimbursable by CCE pursuant to agreements between the parties involved.
+As of September 30, 2005, approximately \$3.5 million of these costs have been paid out and \$3.2 million have been reimbursed by CCE.

-On September 10, 2003, Panhandle Eastern Pipe Line provided a guarantee to CB&I Constructors, Inc. for the full performance by Trunkline LNG, its subsidiary, of the engineering, procurement and construction contract between Trunkline LNG and CB&I Constructors, Inc. The contract is for the construction of the expansion of the Trunkline LNG Lake Charles facility, and covers approximately \$14 million of the remaining cost of the Phase I expansion through December 2005 and approximately \$49 million of the remaining cost of the Phase II expansion through June 2006.
+On September 10, 2003, Panhandle Eastern Pipe Line provided a guarantee to CB&I Constructors, Inc. (CB&I) for the full performance by Trunkline LNG, its subsidiary, of the engineering, procurement and construction contract between Trunkline LNG and CB&I. The contract is for the construction of the expansion of the Trunkline LNG Lake Charles facility, and covers approximately \$8 million of the estimated remaining cost of the Phase I expansion through the first quarter of 2006 and approximately \$22 million of the estimated remaining cost of the Phase II expansion through mid-2006.
 Under the terms of the guarantee, Panhandle Eastern Pipe Line would be required to perform should Trunkline LNG be in default of its obligation, as it relates to services already rendered.
-There are no amounts being carried as liabilities for Panhandle's obligations under these guarantees.
+There are no amounts recorded as liabilities for Panhandle's obligations under these guarantees.